Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 ═══════════════════════════════════════════════════════════════════════════════════
 ```

-We would have the address of `puts` within Libc by the end, from which we can calculate the base address of Libc and the address of `chmod` within Libc.
+We would have the address of `puts` within Libc by the end of this first stage, from which we can calculate the base address of Libc and the address of `chmod` within Libc.
 The call to `_start()` would restart the challenge, and give us a chance to execute the second stage.

 #### Stage 2: Using leaked Libc puts address to calculate Libc chmod address